 Rheumatology is a branch of internal medicine devoted to diagnosing and treating musculoskeletal pain in the joints, muscles, and bones.
-Rheumatism can include a number of arthritic conditions commonly treated by orthopedic surgeon Dr. Harwin, including: osteoarthritis, rheumatoid arthritis, and gout, as well as non-orthopedic conditions, such as osteoporosis.
+Rheumatism can include a number of arthritic conditions commonly treated by orthopaedic surgeon Dr. Harwin, including: osteoarthritis, rheumatoid arthritis, and gout, as well as non-orthopaedic conditions, such as osteoporosis.
 Additionally, rheumatism includes a number of pathologies affecting millions of Americans, such as lower back pain, tennis elbow, and golf elbow.

-Rheumatologists and orthopedic doctors treating these conditions work to minimize pain and discomfort in the joints.
+Rheumatologists and orthopaedic doctors treating these conditions work to minimize pain and discomfort in the joints.
 Treatment focuses on improving quality of life and getting patients back to the activities they enjoy.
 While non-operative solutions, such as physical therapy, steroid injections into the joint, and lifestyle modification, can be effective in treating painful musculoskeletal conditions, surgery is sometimes necessary to alleviate rheumatic symptoms.
-Prior to beginning a treatment for a condition such as osteoarthritis or rheumatoid arthritis, it is best to speak with an orthopedic doctor or rheumatologist to ensure the best treatment path possible.
+Prior to beginning a treatment for a condition such as osteoarthritis or rheumatoid arthritis, it is best to speak with an orthopaedic doctor or rheumatologist to ensure the best treatment path possible.
 When a rheumatologist feels that treatment will no longer alleviate the pain and disability, a referral is made to Dr. Harwin.